lkodinsson/MARS/Medieval/Backgrounds.md

 ## Aristocrat

-A member of a noble family or one with relatively high status.
+A member of a noble family or one with relatively high status or wealth.
 Aristocrats are involved in politics and high status deals, and as such are well-spoken and know influential people.

 ### Skill Modifiers